 Google Analytics Metrics Definitions In GA4 Versus Universal Analytics

-What is a Metric in Google Analytics 4?
+What Is A Metric In Google Analytics 4?

 The GA4 team defines a metric as simply, “A quantitative measurement of your data.”
-While that definition is generally accurate, it doesn’t do a great job capturing the underlying nuance and complexity of everything a metric encompasses.
-There are dozens of ways to categorize the various differences in Google Analytics 4, but the way our search engine optimization strategists often look at them is by the three metric types: Filtered, Counting and Calculated.
+While that definition is generally accurate, it doesn’t do a great job capturing the underlying nuance and complexity of everything a metric in Google Analytics 4 encompasses.
+There are dozens of ways to categorize the various differences in GA4 metrics, but the way our search engine optimization strategists often look at them is by the three metric types: Filtered, Counting and Calculated.

-Filtered Metrics
+GA4 Filtered Metrics

 A filtered metric is a data point resulting from filtering the Total User or Session counting metric based on specific criteria.
-The filters applied to these metrics often result in a more granular, value data point that is relevant within the context of the report it is included in.
+The GA4 filters applied to these metrics often result in a more granular, value data point that is relevant within the context of the report it’s included in.
 An example of this is Returning Users which is a subset of the Users that don’t have the first_visit event trigger, meaning they’ve visited the website or app before.

-While variations in these metrics are usually the result of some other improvement, they indicate how those adjustments are impacting your most valuable Users and/or Sessions.
+While variations in these GA4 metrics are usually the result of some other improvement, they indicate how those adjustments are impacting your most valuable Users and/or Sessions.

 Engaged Sessions